-Wellington is a town in inland New South Wales, Australia located at the junction of the Macquarie and Bell Rivers.
+Wellington is a town in inland NSW, Australia located at the junction of the Macquarie and Bell Rivers.
 It is about 256km from NSW’s capital city of Sydney.

-Wellington is the second oldest New South Wales settlement west of the Blue Mountains.
+Wellington is the second oldest NSW settlement west of the Blue Mountains.

 The closest commercial airport is that of Dubbo (60kms).
 The airport is serviced three-five times daily from Sydney.

 Wellington station is served by a daily NSW TrainLink XPT service which runs between Sydney and Dubbo.

 Countrylink offers a daily coach service that connects Lithgow to Wellington.
 There is also a return bus service to Dubbo.

 - Health care and social assistance

 - Retail trade